Virgi7/Mastering-Options-Market-Making/README.md

 # Repository Files
 ### Data
-- _train.xlsx_: Excel file containing all the target data
+- _train.xlsx_: Excel file containing all the target data.
-- _book_train.parquet_: Folder containing a parquet file with all the order book data related to each stock
+- _book_train.parquet_: Folder containing a parquet file with all the order book data related to each stock.
+- _correct_order_time_id.xlsx_: Excel file containing the right time_ids ordering.
+- _Stocks IV.xlsx_: Excel file containing dates and daily implied volatilities for the three matched stocks.
 ### Scripts
 - _1.Simple Linear Regression in-sample.R_: This script contains the Simple Linear Regression implementation.
 - _2.Scalar-on-function for RV2 in-sample.R_: This script contains the Scalar-on-function implementation for $RV_{t_{i+10min}}^2$.
-- _2.1Optimal number of basis selection.R_: This script performs the best parameters selection for the functional model.
+- _2.1 Optimal number of basis selection.R_: This script performs the best parameters selection for the functional model.
-- _2.2Freedman and Lane permutation test.R_: This script performs the Freedman and Lane permutation test on functional model.
+- _2.2 Freedman and Lane permutation test.R_: This script performs the Freedman and Lane permutation test on functional model.
 - _3.Scalar-on-function for DeltaRV in-sample.R_:This script contains the Scalar-on-function implementation for $\Delta RV_t$.
 - _4.Simple Linear Regression+CP out-of-sample.R_:  This script contains the Simple Linear Regression and Conformal Prediction implementation and evaluation on out-of-sample data.
 - _5.Scalar-on-function for RV2+CP out-of-sample.R_:  This script contains the Scalar-on-function for $RV_{t_{i+10min}}^2$ and Conformal Prediction implementation and evaluation on out-of-sample data.